Jadiscke/test-api/README.md

 For running the tests just run `yarn test` or `npm run test`

+### Testing with Insomnia

+#### Upload csv data
+1 - Open Insomnia
+2 - Create a request collections
+3 - Create a POST HTTP request for the file upload
+4 - Change the body type to Multipartform
+5 - Name the attribute to file and load the file into the request body

+#### Get Users
+1 - Open Insomnia
+2 - Create a GET HTTP request for the users
+3 - Use query params `q` to search in the attributes of a user

 ## To-Dos

 Here is a list of things I would like to do if I have time: